SpringTimeCode/spirojs/README.md

-# Converted code from Commodore 64 basic.
+# Converted code from Commodore 64 basic originally created in 1982.
 Creates graphs from circle equations using JavaScript canvas.
 Uses BootStrap 5 for formatting.